 A risk is any exposure to potential loss or damage that can impact on your organization.
 Risk management is just systematically identifying threats (risks) to your organization and developing ways to minimize those occurring.
 You are already practicing risk management to some degree, but it is important that you formalize what you do.

 Risk management involves developing a system of policies, systems and procedures.
-You cannot eliminate all risks, but you can manage them appropriately.
+You can never eliminate all risks, but you can manage them appropriately.
 Risk management needs to become a part of the culture of your organization, rather than being seen as something separate.
 Even if the process used is informal, it should be documented and based on a known system.

 Risks can generally be grouped under four headings: